jcksnmiles/portfolio/README.md

 **What really draws me to this field** is the challenge and satisfaction of ensuring high-quality software.
 I’m also looking for a role that offers flexibility and stability, allowing me to maintain a healthy work-life balance while continuing to grow in my career.
 I’m **eager to bring my curiosity and commitment** to quality to a QA team.

 **What are my skills?**
-During my training, I’ve gained experience with tools like **SQL, Chrome DevTools, Jira, Confluence, Postman,** and the basics of **HTML, CSS, and JavaScript.** I’m eager to bring my **curiosity and commitment to quality** to a QA team, where I can continue to learn and contribute meaningfully.
+During my training, I’ve gained experience with tools like **Chrome DevTools, Jira, and Confluence,** and the basics of **HTML, CSS, SQL, and JavaScript.** I’m eager to bring my **curiosity and commitment to quality** to a QA team, where I can continue to learn and contribute meaningfully.

 ## CV
-You can download my CV as a pdf [here](https://github.com/user-attachments/files/18443562/JacksonMilesCV.pdf).
+You can download my CV as a pdf [here](https://github.com/user-attachments/files/19763965/JacksonMilesCV.pdf).

 ## Sample Documentation
 **Case Study Analysis**